ni/measurement-plugin-labview/docs/README.md

 1. Open `<MeasurementName>.lvproj` that contains the Measurement Service library.

-2. Start the discovery service if not already started, the discovery service will be automatically started when working with TestStand.
+2. Start the discovery service if the measurement is to be used in InstrumentStudio Measurement Framework.

 3. Run the `Run Service.vi` from `<MeasurementName>.lvlib` to run the measurement service from `<MeasurementName>.lvproj`

-4. To manually stop the service, click on `Stop` button from the front panel of `Run Service.vi`.
+4. To manually stop the service, click on the `Stop` button from the front panel of `Run Service.vi`.

 ---

 ## Example Measurements

-The example measurements provided contains the following projects:
+The example measurements provided contain the following projects:

-- **LDO measurement**: The project performs simple LDO measurements, the type of LDO measurements performed are:
+- **LDO measurement**: The project performs simple LDO measurements.
+The type of LDO measurements performed are:
   - Line Regulation
   - Load Regulation